errorism-scripts/er_lib/package/README.md

-# ox_lib JS/TS wrapper
+# er_lib JS/TS wrapper

-Not all ox_lib functions found in Lua are supported, the ones that are will have a JS/TS example on the documentation.
+Not all er_lib functions found in Lua are supported, the ones that are will have a JS/TS example on the documentation.

-You still need to use and have the ox_lib resource included into the resource you are using the npm package in.
+You still need to use and have the er_lib resource included into the resource you are using the npm package in.

+But in THIS fork new feature will be added only in lua, so we recommend to use the ox_lib original version

 ## Installation